Getting Over It with Bennett Foddy

-Getting Over It with Bennett Foddy is a platform game developed by Bennett Foddy.
+Getting Over It with Bennett Foddy is a platform game developed by the titular Bennett Foddy.
 The game was released as part of the October 2017 Humble Monthly, on October 6, 2017, where it went on to be played by over 2.7 million players.
 A Steam version of the game was later released by Foddy on December 6, 2017, with a release on iOS that same day.
 The Android version was later released on April 25, 2018.
 The Linux version was available for beta testing in August 2018 and received a stable release in the same year.

 Gameplay

 Getting Over It revolves around the player-controlled character, residing in a large metal cauldron and named Diogenes in reference to the pot-dwelling philosopher.
 He wields a Yosemite hammer, which he can use to grip objects and move himself.
 Using the mouse or trackpad, the player tries to move the man's upper body and sledge hammer in order to climb a steep mountain.

-The game is accompanied by voice-over commentary from Bennett Foddy discussing various philosophical topics.
-The commentary also provides quotations relating to disappointment and perseverance when significant progress is lost by the player, as well as when the player reaches certain milestones in the game.

-As the player progress up the mountain, they are at a constant risk of losing some or all of their progress; there are no checkpoints.
+As the player progresses up the mountain, they are at a constant risk of losing some or all of their progress; there are no checkpoints.
 The game concludes when the player reaches the highest point of the map, entering space.
 Closing credits fade in, where at the conclusion, a message asks players if they are recording the gameplay.
 If the player indicates that they are not, the game provides access to a chatroom populated by other players who have recently completed the game.

+Getting Over It is accompanied by voice-over commentary from Bennett Foddy discussing philosophical observations he makes of the climb up the mountain, as well as his own inspirations for and experiences developing the game.
+Additionally, the commentary provides quotations relating to disappointment and perseverance when significant progress is lost by the player, as well as when the player reaches certain milestones in the game.